 JCCI’s 2015 U.S. Educators Program

-This summer our 26th delegation of American teachers, administrators, and guests visited Japan for a special two week study tour.
+This past summer our 26th delegation of American teachers, administrators, and guests visited Japan for a special two week study tour.
 While there they participated in a wide range of activities in order to help them better serve their students and Tri-State area Japanese communities.
 After arriving in Japan on June 30th, Educators visited an elementary, middle, and high school, and the offices of the Japan Overseas Educational Services.
 The tour took them from Tokyo to Hiroshima, Kyoto, and Nara, returning to New York in mid-July.
 The participants also had the important opportunity to meet and hear from a Hiroshima atomic bomb survivor.
 Please click here to see some photos from the trip.

-Best wishes to this year’s Educators!
+Best wishes to all the great Educators!

 The J.C.C.
 Fund and the JCAW Foundation are pleased to support the Sakura Grant Program as part of the Cherry Blossom Centennial Commemoration Project.
 The purpose of the program is to support schools that provide Japanese language and/or cultural education at the K-12 level.
 Grants range between $500 and $3,000 per institution.
 The application deadline was June 2015 and schools were notified in September.